saadoonhammad/Bundesliga_Stadiums_Assignment/README.md

 # Bundesliga_Stadiums_Assignment

-This is a basic course assignment to use leaflet.
+This is a basic course assignment to use leaflet and dynamically create a list of stadiums information.

 In this assignmet following task have been done: